 Basic net earnings (loss) per share is determined by dividing the net income (loss) attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
 Diluted net earnings (loss) per share includes the effect, if any, from the potential conversion, vesting or exercise of securities (Contingent Securities) such as convertible promissory notes and stock options, which would result in the issuance of incremental shares of common stock.
-The computation of diluted net earnings (loss) per shares does not include the conversion or exercise of Contingent Securities that would have an antidilutive effect.
-The basic and dilutive computations of net earnings (loss) per share for the Company for the three months ended June 30, 2021, differ because the effect of the Contingent Securities was dilutive, while for the three months ended June 30, 2020, and the six months ended June 30, 2021 and 2020, are the same because the effects of including the Company's Contingent Securities would be antidilutive.
+The computation of diluted net earnings (loss) per shares does not include the conversion or exercise of Contingent Securities that would be antidilutive.
+The basic and diluted computations of net loss per share for the three and nine months ended September 30, 2021 and 2020, are the same because the effect of the Contingent Securities, if applicable, was antidilutive.